- Route: Rockies

 - Email: [email protected]

 About: Hello!
-My name is Shreya and I am a third year Neuroscience major and government minor from Austin, TX.
+My name is Shreya and I am a fourth year Neuroscience major and government minor from Austin, TX.
 After I graduate, I hope to attend medical school and help my community in whatever capacity I can.
 In my free time, I enjoy baking macarons, going on long hikes, and binge-watching the West Wing.
-I've lived in Austin my entire life, so the summer of 2020 will be the longest I've been away from home, which is incredibly exciting.
+I've lived in Austin my entire life, so the summer of 2021 will be the longest I've been away from home, which is incredibly exciting.
 Thank you so much for visiting my page!